Earthy elegance at Ralph Lauren tops off New York Fashion Week

-NEW YORK (Reuters) - Ralph Lauren capped a week of New York fashion shows on Thursday with a collection that mixed and matched a desert-inspired palette with fluid silks and glistening beads in what one observer praised as “safari goes glam.”
+NEW YORK, Sept 11 (Reuters) - Ralph Lauren capped a week of New York fashion shows on Thursday with a collection that mixed and matched a desert-inspired palette with fluid silks and glistening beads in what one observer praised as “safari goes glam.”

 The veteran U.S. designer paired casual with elegant styles and utilitarian looks with evening wear for spring 2015.
 Gowns sported bush-style pockets and cotton canvas jackets overlaid elaborately beaded tops.